-Follow safety rules and prevent hazardous situations: 1) Use smoking materials properly.
+- Follow safety rules and prevent hazardous situations: 1) Use smoking materials properly.
 Never smoke in bed.
-2) Keep matches or lighters away from children: 3) Store flammable materials in proper containers: away iron clinden, o) sole liaminable materials in proper contained.

-4) Keep electrical appliances in good condition and don't overload electrical circuits; 5) Keep stoves, barbecue grills, fireplaces and chimneys grease- and debris-free; 6) Never leave anything cooking on the stove unattended; 7) Keep portable heaters and open flames, like candles, away from flammable materials;8) Don't let rubbish accumulate.
-Keep alarms clean, and test them weekly.
-Replace alarms immediately if they are not working properly.
-Smoke Alarms that do not work cannot alert you to a fire.
+2) Keep matches or lighters away from children; 3) Store flammable materials in proper containers; 4) Keep electrical appliances in good condition and don't overload electrical circuits; 5) Keep stoves, barbecue grills, fireplaces and chimneys grease- and debris-free; 6) Never leave anything cooking on the stove unattended; 7) Keep portable heaters and open flames, like candles, away from flammable materials: 8) Don't let rubbish accumulate. - Keep alarms clean, and test them weekly.
+Replace alarms immediately if hey are not working properly.
+Smoke Alarms that do not work cannot aler you to a fire.
 Keep at least one working fire extinguisher on every floor, and an additional one in the kitchen.
-Have fire escape ladders or other reliable means of escape from an upper floor in case stairs are
+Have fire escape ladders or other reliable neans of escape from an upper floor in case stairs are blocked.

-BASIC SAFETY INFORMATION
+BASIC SAFETY INFORMATION IMPORTANT!

-- Dangers, Warnings, and Cautions alert you to important pperating instructions or to potentially hazardous situations Pay special attention to these items.
-This Smoke/CO Alarm is approved for use in single-family
+- Dangers, Warnings, and Cautions alert you to important operating instructions or to potentially hazardous situations.
+Pay special attention to these items. - This Smoke/CO Alarm is approved for use in single-family sidences.
+It is NOT designed for marine or RV us

-This combination Smoke/Carbon Monoxide Alarm has two separate alarms.
+ACAUTION!
+This combination Smoke/Carbon Monoxide Alarm has two separate In its combination Smoke/Carbon Monoxide Alarm has two separal alarms.
 The CO Alarm is not designed to detect fire or any other gas.
 It will only indicate the presence of carbon monoxide gas at the sensor.
 Carbon monoxide gas may be present in other areas.
 The Smoke Alarm will only indicate the presence of smoke that reaches the sensor.
 The Smoke Alarm is not designed to sense gas, heat or flames.

-- This Smoke/CO Alarm cannot operate without working batteries.
-Removing the batteries for any reason, or failing to replace the batteries at the end of their service life, removes - NEVER ignore any alarm.
-See "If Your Smoke/CO Alarm Sounds" for more information on how to respond to an alarm. - Failure to respond can result in injury or death.
-The Silence Features are for your convenience only and will not correct a problem.
+- This Smoke/CO Alarm cannot operate without working batteries Removing the batteries for any reason, or failing to replace the batteries at the end of their service life, removes your pro • NEVER ignore any alarm.
+See "If Your Smoke/CO Alarm Sounds" for more information on how to respond to an alarm.
+Failure to respond can result in injury or death. - The Silence Features are for your convenience only and will not orrect a problem.
 See "Using the Silence Features" for details.
-Always check your home for a potential problem after - any alarm.
-Failure to do so can result in injury or death.
-Test this Smoke/CO Alarm once a week.
+Iways check your home for a potential problem after any alarm.
+Failure to do so can result in injury or death - Test this Smoke/CO Alarm once a week.
 If the Alarm ever fails to test correctly, have it replaced immediately!
 If the Alarm is not working properly, it cannot alert you to a problem. - This product is intended for use in ordinary indoor locations of family living units.
 It is not designed to measure CO levels in compliance with Occupational Safety and Health Administration (OSHA) commercial or industrial standards.
-Individuals with medical conditions that may make them more sensitive to carbon monoxide may consider using warning devices which provide audible and visual signals for carbon monoxide concentrations under 30 ppm.
-For additional information on carbon monoxide and your medical condition contact your physician.
+Individuals with mediate and different their meru make them mean considing to each or mediate them the standards. medical conditions that may make them more sensitive to carbon monoxide may consider using warning devices which provide audible and visual signals for carbon monoxide concentrations under 30 ppm.
+For additional information on carbon monoxide and your medical condition contact your physician